 4 – TooNoisy

 The fourth app for teachers is a little bizarre, but in some ways useful; in fact, it is called TooNoisy.
-It was created to detect environmental noises and it can be used for both an Android device and with an iPhone in a classroom.
+It was created to detect environmental noises and it can be used for both an Android device and an iPhone in a classroom.
 This app specifically emits a beep when the aforementioned noise threshold is excessive.
-The main function of this app is dictated by the fact that students, themselves, can become more aware of how to behave, and regulate their behavior.
+The main function of this app is dictated by the fact that students, themselves, can become more aware of how to behave and regulate their behavior.
 It also helps students avoid the risk of punishment by a teacher or educational representative if they aren’t following the rules.

 toonoisyapp.com (ios and Android available)